I’m a Certified Financial Planner and a mom. Here’s the ultimate financial checklist for pregnancy.

 At one of your first prenatal doctor appointments, you’ll get a list of tests and scans to expect.
 You’re essentially running this list past your insurance company to see what’s covered.

 Double-check that where you plan to deliver is indeed in-network.
+Your health insurance’s in-network out-of-pocket max is likely MUCH lower than your out-of-network max.
 You may also want to confirm with your insurance company how many days in the hospital are covered.

 In my case, my provider billed all of my prenatal care and delivery expenses in two lump sums after my daughter arrived.
 (One bill mysteriously appeared over six months after I delivered her.🤔)